ministryofjustice/laa-spring-boot-common/laa-spring-boot-starters/laa-spring-boot-starter-sql-scanner/README.md

 # LAA Spring Boot Starter – SQL Scanner

 Adds an aspect that inspects controller arguments for SQL-like patterns and logs a warning when found.
-Annotate classes or individual fields/record components with `@ScanForSql` to opt in.
+Annotate classes or individual fields/record components or method parameters with `@ScanForSql` to opt in.

 ## Declare the dependency